pyaf/aptos-blindness-detection/logs.md

 # Files informations:

+* data/npy_files/bgcc300: bengrahm color center cropped images of size 300,
+* data/npy_files/bgcc256: bengrahm color center cropped images of size 256
+* data/npy_files/bgcc456: bengrahm color center cropped images of size 456, tol=10
-* data/bad_train_indices.npy: list of indices in the train.csv which have a duplicate in the training data and that duplicate has a different diagnosis.
+* data/npy_files/bad_train_indices.npy: list of indices in the train.csv which have a duplicate in the training data and that duplicate has a different diagnosis.
 We don't want our model to train on these images.
-* data/duplicates.npy: list of lists containing id_code's of duplicates in train.csv, i.e., all duplicates in train.csv
+* data/npy_files/duplicates.npy: list of lists containing id_code's of duplicates in train.csv, i.e., all duplicates in train.csv
-* data/dups_with_same_diagnosis.npy: list of indices in train.csv which belong to images which have duplicates in train_images and their diagnosis is same
+* data/npy_files/dups_with_same_diagnosis.npy: list of indices in train.csv which belong to images which have duplicates in train_images and their diagnosis is same
-* data/duplicate_test_ids: buggy, it has hashes of duplicate test images, gotta fix it
+* data/npy_files/duplicate_test_ids: buggy, it has hashes of duplicate test images, gotta fix it
-* data/train_images/npy * files are images after cv2.read, BGR2GRAY, resize (224), addWeighted gaussian blur, reshape, repeat, save
-* data/train_images/npy_rgb * files are images after cv2.read, BGR2RGB, resize (224), save
-* data/train_images/npy_bengrahm : files images, preprocesses according to ben grahm's preprocessing technique, read, bgr2gray, resize, addweighted, reshape, repeat, img size = 224
-* data/train_images/npy_bengrahm_color : all data (internal + external) using bengrahm's color method, no cropping of retina, only 224 resizing
 * data/train_all.csv: contains train df of all data (internal and external), train.csv of external appended to train.csv of internal data, so bad indices still hold correct, I gotta checkout for duplicates in external data also
 * data/train_old.csv: contains id_code and diagnosis of external data only
 * data/train12.csv: train.csv and train_messidor.csv combined, i.e., category 1 and category 2 dataset labels combined
 * data/train_meta.csv: train images shapes and related information
 * data/test_meta.csv: test images' shapes and related information, though I need to write shape extraction functions in the inference scripts also as kernel is run on hidden test data.
 * data/train32.csv: old + messidor data
-* data/hard_examples1.npy : hard examples in train set category 1.
+* data/npy_files/hard_examples1.npy : hard examples in train set category 1.
 Evaluated on 21-7_efficientnet-b5-fold1_bgccpo300aug2, ckpt15 LB 0.798
-* data/extremely_bad_examples1.npy : extremely hard examples, pred and actual difference > 1, ^
+* data/npy_files/extremely_bad_examples1.npy : extremely hard examples, pred and actual difference > 1, ^

 # remarks shortcut/keywords